Research

 - Measurement of the Higgs boson properties (coupling to the second-generation fermions); H → μμ:

 - Since 2016 my group has been working on the Higgs to two muon decay analysis to measure the coupling of the Higgs boson to the second-generation fermions.
 After the discovery of the Higgs boson in 2012, the measurement of its properties is of paramount importance.
 Since so far only couplings to the third-generation fermions have been observed it is important to show that the Higgs boson also couples to second-generation fermions.
 The H→μμ channel has a clean final-state signature and it is the only channel where the Higgs coupling to second-generation fermions can be measured at the LHC.
 The challenge is to search for a narrow mass peak on a smooth background that is dominated by the irreducible Drell-Yan tail above the Z boson resonance.
 Since the kinematic properties of the signal and the main background are very similar in this analysis, advanced machine-learning techniques are needed, and we developed new deep learning techniques to optimize the signal extraction.
 In September 2020, the CMS Collaboration published a paper reporting the first evidence of a Higgs boson decaying to a pair of oppositely charged muons.
 An excess of events over the expected background was reported, with a statistical significance of 3σ, and the measured signal strength has been found to be in agreement with the Standard Model predictions.
 This result is an important milestone in Higgs physics, as it provides the first statistically significant measurement of the Higgs boson coupling to second generation fermions.
 Our group significantly contributed to this result, specifically in the gluon-gluon fusion (ggH) and the vector boson fusion (VBF) production channels where new ways to optimally take the dimuon mass resolution into account were explored and the input features and hyperparameters of MVA discriminants that are used to improve the separation between signal and background events were optimization.
-The H→μμ analysis will remain one of our main analysis goals during Run 3 of the LHC that is scheduled to start in 2022.
+The H→μμ analysis remains one of our main analysis goals during Run 3 of the LHC.

 - Design and development of High-Level Trigger algorithms for Run 3 and the HL-LHC: